-There was also a limited release in Southeast Asia which housed the 4-track vinyl in a standard green and yellow industry sleeve baring the same sticker as some of the Atlantic releases but with the photo treated to look as if it were painted.
+There was also a limited release in Southeast Asia which housed the 4-track vinyl in a standard green and yellow industry sleeve, baring the same sticker as some of the Atlantic releases, but with the photo treated to look as if it were painted.
 (See bottom of this page to view the sticker!)

 The sound of I'm The One Who Really Loves You displays an unusual shift for Mel & Kim.
 Despite the sisters being known for having their own individual London House sound, the original Album Mix is almost an exact blue print of the original version released by Austin Howard back in 1986.
-Like Austin's version the album mix is produced by Pete Hammond and the sound is upbeat but devoid of the Chicago House sound that the sisters had made their own.
+Like Austin's version, the album mix is produced by Pete Hammond, and the sound is upbeat, but devoid of the Chicago House sound that the sisters had made their own.

 The Stardom Dub maintains the sound of the club mix but loses all of the verse vocals.
-The sisters chorus vocals and backing vocals are included alongside sampled vocal effects from their sung lyrics.
+The sisters chorus vocals and backing vocals are included, alongside sampled vocal effects from their sung lyrics.

-The Kick N Live Mix (confusingly also referred to as the U.S. Remix, this time on the That's The Way It Is - House Remix 12” release) is very similar in style to The Stardom Groove mixes taking the sound of the Club Mix and the vocal effects from the Dub mix and mashing these together to produce a funkier treatment.
+The Kick N Live Mix (confusingly also referred to as the U.S. Remix, this time on the That's The Way It Is - House Remix 12” release) is very similar in style to The Stardom Groove mixes, taking the sound of the Club Mix and the vocal effects from the Dub mix and mashing these together to produce a funkier treatment.

-The Done Properly Dub uses little of the sung lyrics but ramps up the vocal effects from The Kick N Live Mix using much of its instrumentation.
+The Done Properly Dub uses little of the sung lyrics but ramps up the vocal effects from The Kick N Live Mix, using much of its instrumentation.

-The promotional and commercially released 7” and 12" singles both feature The Pop Radio Mix of I'm The One Who Really Loves You though this mix is simply an edited version of The Stardom Groove Club Mix, all be it in two versions.
-The Pop Radio Mix which features on the 7" fades at 2.55, quickly after the instrumental break whereas The Pop Radio Mix which on the 12" single continues on to end at 3.46.
+The promotional 12" and commercially released 7” singles both feature The Pop Radio Mix of I'm The One Who Really Loves You, although this mix is simply an edited version of The Stardom Groove Club Mix.
+The Pop Radio Mix which features on the 7"single, fades at 2.55, after the instrumental break, whereas The Pop Radio Mix which features on the promotional 12" single, continues on to end at 3.46.

 The 2019 Singles Box Set, released by Cherry Red, included some unreleased mixes of I'm The One Who Really Loves You including: the Chicago Club Mix, Chicago Dubstramental and the Chicago Radio Mix, alongside the Instrumental.

-Reflecting on the external remixes of I'm The One Who Really Loves You, Kim recalled, "With the remixes, a lot of them, we didn't get to hear and we didn't know they existed until we got a vinyl copy.
+Reflecting on the external remixes of I'm The One Who Really Loves You, Kim recalled, "With the remixes, a lot of them, we didn't get to hear, and we didn't know they existed until we got a vinyl copy.
 It wasn't like the remixes were ran past us, like they would be with me now, the mixes just appeared.
 At that time, their names (Clivillés & Cole) didn't mean anything.
 They were just a couple of remixers in America.
 It wasn't until C & C Music Factory came along that it was like, 'oh my gosh, we had these guys in the beginning!"

-Had Mel not become unwell and the original plan to release I'm The One Who Really loves You internationally followed then who knows where this change in sound would have taken the sisters and their careers.
-It was certainly a less comfortable musical progression than That's The Way It Is, which eventually became Mel & Kim's forth single release, but it presumably would have opened a lot of doors in the States due to the American mixes produced by Robert Clivillés.
+Had Mel not become unwell, and the original plan to release I'm The One Who Really loves You internationally had come to fruition, then who knows where this change in sound would have taken the sisters, and their careers.
+I'm The One Who Really loves You was certainly a less comfortable musical progression than That's The Way It Is, which eventually became Mel & Kim's forth single release, but it presumably would have opened a lot of doors in the States, due to the American mixes produced by Robert Clivillés.

 As journalist Marc Andrews recalled - "I remember a giggly Mel insisting she was feeling better than ever and that she couldn't wait to work on Mel & Kim's second album.
 They planned to take it in a much more "house music" direction, influenced by the US remix of I'm The One Who Really Loves You."

-Whatever an international single release of the track would have brought, I'm The One Who Really Loves You would certainly have been an unexpected yet interesting single choice.
+Whatever an international single release of the track would have brought, I'm The One Who Really Loves You would certainly have been an unexpected, yet interesting, single choice.